Filialleiden » Filial affliction brewing at 0650 hours

 “Whenever someone starts off with that, I can feel a migraine coming on,” Gilbert muttered.

 “See what I mean?”
 Werner offered a lazy grin before shrugging.
 “Anyway, I think I’m startin’ ta lose some of the memories that I’ve gotten from the others.
 Like, they’ve been teachin’ me ta read Common, I think.
 I know that ‘cause I can read it, but I didn’t actually remember them teachin’ me it.
-But I was relyin’ on Atienna and Capricorn for written Capricornian, and—well—can’t read it anymore.
+But I was relyin’ on Atienna and the lieutenant for written Capricornian, and—well—can’t read it anymore.
 Forgot Werner’s brother was in a wheelchair too—”

 It didn’t make any sense to Ludwig.
 Did Werner have a brain injury—

-“This isn’t giving you brain damage… is it?!”
+“This isn’t giving you damned brain damage… is it?!”
 Gilbert surged to his feet and gestured to Werner’s hand.
 “Why’re you just telling us this now?!”

 Werner smiled again, apparently more amused than upset.
 “Panickin’ ain’t doin’ nothin’.
 Plus, was afraid ya’d hire out another Monadic priest to exorcise me out or somethin’.”